webrecorder/browsertrix-crawler/docs/docs/user-guide/common-options.md

 ### Recommendations

-It is recommended to graceful stop the crawler by sending a SIGINT or SIGTERM signal, which can be done via Ctrl+C or `docker kill -s SIGINT <containerid>`.
+It is recommended to gracefully stop the crawler by sending a SIGINT or SIGTERM signal, which can be done via Ctrl+C or `docker kill -s SIGINT <containerid>`.
 Repeating the command will result in a faster, slightly less-graceful shutdown.
-Kubernetes also uses SIGTERM by default when shutting down container pods.
 Using SIGKILL is not recommended except for last resort, and only when data is to be discarded.